 Common Law Material Facts Duty Beyond Required Forms

-The second track stems from decades of California case law establishing broader disclosure obligations.
+The second track stems from decades of Arizona case law establishing broader disclosure obligations.
 Under the landmark Lingsch v.
 Savage (1963) decision, sellers must disclose any known material facts “affecting the value or desirability of the property which are known or accessible only to him and also knows that such facts are not known to, or within the reach of the diligent attention and observation of the buyer.”

 Material facts extend far beyond statutory form requirements and include unpermitted improvements, past insurance claims, neighbor disputes, chronic mechanical problems, and any condition that would influence a reasonable buyer’s decision to purchase or price offered.
 Courts define materiality using both quantitative tests (significant measurable effect on market value) and qualitative tests (affecting property desirability regardless of price impact).